New Patient Consultation

 To make an appointment please telephone 01423 540879 or complete the contact form.
-For adults the cost of an new patient consultation is £59.99 to include any necessary x-rays and a scale and polish.
-Children under the age of 16 receive free check ups providing at least one parent is a patient of the practice.
+For adults the cost of an new patient consultation is £105 and includes necessary x-rays.
+Schoolchildren aged up to 11 receive free examinations providing at least one parent is a patient of the practice.
 After your initial consultation we will provide you with an estimate of the cost of your treatment.

 What does a new patient consultation involve?

-After a full medical history is taken the dentist will carry out a full examination of your teeth, gums, oral cavity and surrounding tissues such as the jaw joints.
+After a full medical history is taken, the dentist will carry out a full examination of your teeth, gums, oral cavity and surrounding tissues such as the jaw joints and associated muscles.
 As dentists we provide care for all structures associated with the mouth.
-Appropriate x-rays will be taken and you will recieve a full scale and polish.
+Appropriate x-rays may be taken and you will receive a full scale and polish.
 Following this we will discuss treatment options with you.
 A full estimate for any appropriate treatment will be given.

 Prevention